 Again, I stress that I have a fulfilling job and enough money to subsist on comfortably enough, but this has only come about after years of stress and soul-searching.

 One would also want to see more practical stuff included in the curricula.
-For example, I use maths to do my accounts, budget our finances and fill out my tax return, all of which could have been included in the maths GCSE (in place of, say, critical path analysis).
-Or perhaps I am making an argument for two streams of education: one teaching academic content (critical path analysis; French verbs; sonata form; close reading of Chaucer) and one teaching practical or more obviously applicable content (comparing mortgage rates; conversational French; sight-reading; really understanding the difference between ‘your’ and ‘you’re’).
+For example, I use maths to do my accounts, budget our finances and fill out my tax return, all of which could have been included in the maths GCSE (in place of, say, algebra).
+Or perhaps I am making an argument for two streams of education: one teaching academic content (critical path analysis; French verbs; sonata form; close reading of Chaucer) and one teaching practical or more obviously applied content (comparing mortgage rates; conversational French; sight-reading; really understanding the difference between ‘your’ and ‘you’re’).
 Both seem equally attractive to me, but they are certainly not equally useful in terms of what I am more likely to reach for on a regular basis.
-The ‘academic’ stream seems analogous to a complex, beautiful and seldom-used piece of kitchen equipment (an egg harp, say): perfect for the job it does and that job only (a job which it would be impossible to perform with any other kitchen tool).
-The ‘applicable’ stream seems more like, say, a good sharp knife: pretty good at most jobs, and used most days to prepare most meals.
-Should a well-equipped kitchen contain both, or one and not the other?
+The ‘academic’ stream seems analogous to a complex, beautiful and seldom-used piece of kitchen equipment (an egg harp, say, ‘so specialised as to become practically useless’, as Thomas Richards writes of gadgets on display at the Great Exhibition): perfect for the job it does and that job only, perhaps even a job that it would be impossible to perform to such a degree with any other kitchen tool.
+The ‘applied’ stream seems more like, say, a good sharp knife: pretty good at most jobs, and used most days to prepare most meals.
+Shouldn’t a well-equipped kitchen contain both?

 Muriel Spark, The Prime of Miss Jean Brodie (London: Penguin, 1961), p.
 36. She repeats some of this on p.
 45.